Quantum state transfer and input-output theory with time reversal: Introduction

-The unidirectional character of the theory is clear in the quantum trajectory description, in which there are two types of time evolution.
-One is by discrete jumps, the other is continuous time evolution governed by a Schr\"odinger-like equation, but with a non-Hermitian effective Hamiltonian \cite{dalibard1992wave, gardiner1992wave, molmer93}.
-This effective Hamiltonian will contain a term proportional to $\sm_1 \otimes \spl_2$ without the Hermitian conjugate term.
+Employing this formalism, we consider two quantum systems, labeled `1' and `2,' that are coupled indirectly by the ability to exchange photons.
+We assume this coupling is unidirectional, that is, system 1 can produce a photon that travels to system 2, but no photon travels from system 2 back to system 1.
+There is no reflection along the quantum channel linking the systems because we assume that the output field of system 2 is directed down a loss channel consisting of a different spatial mode; this could be implemented using a ring cavity (see Sec.~\ref{sec:example}) or circulator \cite{axline2018demand}.
+This unidirectional character of the theory is clear in the effective description, in which there are two types of time evolution: One is by discrete jumps and the other is continuous time evolution governed by a Schr\"odinger-like equation, but with a non-Hermitian effective Hamiltonian \cite{dalibard1992wave, gardiner1992wave, molmer93}.
+This effective Hamiltonian will contain a term proportional to $\sm_1 \otimes \spl_2$ without the Hermitian conjugate term (see App.~\hyperref[appA]{I}).
 Here $\sigma_j^\pm$ are the creation and annihilation operators for system $j=1,2$.
 That is, there is a term that annihilates an excitation in system 1 and creates an excitation in system 2, but not vice versa.

+In this paper our primary motivation concerns what changes in the theoretical description if the light does not simply propagate freely but is manipulated by means of a unitary transformation $U$.
+This extends the seminal theoretical work of Cirac and co-workers \cite{cirac1997qst}, which describes a method for achieving ideal QST between identical atoms in cavities using time-symmetric pulses.
+The scheme that Ref.~\citenum{cirac1997qst} proposes, and likewise the scheme we develop, is reversible, so crucially the state can be transferred from an atom to the field and vice versa (field to atom).
+This reversible mapping has been experimentally verified \cite{boozer2007reversible}.

-Here we consider what happens when we manipulate the single-photon wave packet by applying a (unitary) transformation to it.
-One question we answer is, for the class of unitary transformations we consider, do we still get a simple effective description of our two systems?
-The second question we answer is more subtle: the fact that the effective Hamiltonian contains just a term proportional to $\sm_1 \otimes \spl_2$ (naively) seems to indicate that the photon emitted by system 1 will be absorbed by system 2.
+One question we answer is, for the class of unitary transformations, $U$, we consider, can we still eliminate the light from our description to get a simple effective direct coupling between the two systems?
+The second question we answer is more subtle: The fact that the effective Hamiltonian contains just a term proportional to $\sm_1 \otimes \spl_2$ (naively) seems to indicate that the photon emitted by system 1 will be absorbed by system 2 even without manipulating the photon.
 However, we know that this alone does not suffice.
-In fact, the optimal sort of wave packet that would be absorbed by system 2 would have to be the time-inverse of the wave packet system 2 would emit itself.
-So, suppose we apply a unitary transformation that time-reverses the wave packet emitted by system 1.
-Then, how can we see from the evolution equation for the state of the systems that system 2 will absorb the photon more efficiently?
+In fact, the optimal sort of wave packet that would be absorbed by system 2 would have to be the time inverse of the wave packet system 2 would emit itself.
+So suppose we apply a unitary transformation that time reverses the wave packet emitted by system 1.
+Then, how can we see from the effective description that system 2 will absorb the photon more efficiently?